SeisComP/main/plugins/magnitudes/mwpd/descriptions/global_mwpd.rst

 where :math:`t_P` is the *P*-arrival time.
 The implementation accumulates the running displacement integral separately over its **positive and negative lobes** (to separate the direct *P* wave from later reflected/secondary phases of opposite polarity, eq.
-3 of the paper) and uses the larger of the two at :math:`T_0`.
+3 of Lomax & Michelini 2009) and uses the larger of the two at :math:`T_0`.
 The moment magnitude follows the standard relation

 .. math::